-In InnerDialogue™ we have over two thousand or more mudras, as well as body and other challenges to the somatosensory cortex.
+InnerDialogue™ is built on a somatosensory language of approximately two thousand mudras, as well as body and other challenges.

-These simple and complex hand modes are the main stay of the process, acting as a protolanguage and giving us feedback, through allowing a story to emerge as we use mudra after mudra to elicit the subtext or hidden dilaogue that lies underneath any state.
-They create a backdrop, a sentence, phrase, paragraph or chapter in someones life portraying the depth, origin, etiology of a situation, eliciting resources, finding old patterns and forgotten secrets, or simply pointing the way to emergence as a human being.
+These simple and complex hand modes are the mainstay of our ability to find the dominant narrative, acting as a protolanguage and giving us feedback.
+They allow a story to emerge as we use mudra after mudra to elicit the subtext or hidden dialogue that lies underneath any state, situation, or inquiry.
+They create a backdrop, a sentence, phrase, paragraph, or chapter in someone’s life portraying the depth, origin, and etiology of a situation; eliciting resources, finding old patterns and forgotten secrets, or simply pointing the way to emergence as a human being.

 Gestures were used as a protolanguage prior to the advent of language.
-Most animals have verbal or behavioral mannerisms that act as primitive but in some, elaborate, gestures to warn, attract, alert and lure others of the pack or herd, or as a general warning in moments of danger.
-Certainly higher mammals such as chimpanzees and gorillas appear to have elaborate signing gestures that also alert others to various needs, dangers or for social interaction.
-In the University of Washington, the experiments with signing taught to chimpanzees by Faulks was initiated by early recognition in the forests of Tanzania, that these animals in the wild, use gestures to communicate.
+Most animals have verbal or behavioural mannerisms that act as primitive but in some, elaborate, gestures to warn, attract, alert, and lure others of the pack or herd, or as a general warning in moments of danger.
+Certainly, higher mammals such as chimpanzees and gorillas appear to have elaborate signing gestures that also alert others to various needs, dangers, or social interactions.
+At the University of Washington, the experiments with signing taught to chimpanzees by Faulks were initiated by early recognition in the forests of Tanzania, that these animals in the wild, use gestures to communicate.

 In tribal/indigenous situations with many local dialects and languages, gestures developed because most indigenous peoples were localized or lived in isolated territories.
 They only knew one language.
-This isolation was initially maintained by poor means of travel, and thus strangers had to develop an early lingua franca which was gesture-driven rather than spoken.
+This isolation was initially maintained by poor means of travel, and thus strangers had to develop an early lingua franca that was gesture-driven rather than spoken.
 This enabled travellers, or those who were lost in the jungles, or who had strayed into another’s tribal area, a means of communication.
 Gestures were then used to sign their intent or explain their situation.

-Babies will often illustrate, even with an immature central nervous system, this early communication language – animal in origin–as gestures.
-[Clinically we have seen damaged or disturbed post partum babies illustrate their woes with gestures–their little fingers curled in very simple contortions as well as elaborate configurations.
-After thirty years using gestures as a language we now see that these little gestures made by babies are modes, which often (but not always) indicate what is ailing them, and pinpoint the area damaged or dysfunctional.
+Babies will often illustrate, even with an immature central nervous system, this early communication language –instinctual (animal) in origin–as gestures.
+Clinically we have seen damaged or disturbed newborns illustrate their woes with gestures–their little fingers curled in very simple contortions as well as elaborate configurations.
+After forty years of using gestures as a language, we now see that these little gestures made by babies are modes, which often (but not always) indicate what is ailing them, and pinpoint the area damaged or dysfunctional.
 Some of our modes are identical to their gestures and can alert us to the priority within their neurology, viscera, or structure.

-In contemporary society we see the re emergence of mudras from practices of old into present day use.
+In contemporary society, we see the re-emergence of mudras from practices of old into present-day use.
 We observe them in two forms – in dance and worship or ritual.
-Many of us will have seen them in books, libraries and exhibitions as elements of old icons, statues, paintings – and in present-day exercise as in yoga, or in meditative practice.
+Many of us will have seen them in books, libraries, and exhibitions as elements of old icons, statues, and paintings – and in present-day exercise as in yoga, or in meditative or martial arts practice.

-The ability to travel into the furthest reaches of the world, necessitated a more complex but more generally understood language–usually of commerce or trade–and these were termed lingua franca.
+The ability to travel into the furthest reaches of the world necessitated a more complex but more generally understood language–usually of commerce or trade–and these were termed lingua franca.
 This obviated the need for a simple gesture skill.
-However societies have used this basic protolanguage skill–the use of the hand to convey communication, for the benefits of the deaf– America sign language–and with braille in the sightless.
+However, societies have used this basic protolanguage skill–the use of the hand to convey communication, for the benefit of the deaf–sign language–and braille for the sightless.

-In our Western world, the Eastern Christian Church–exemplified by the Greek and Russian Orthodoxies–had an iconic art form depicting Jesus and his disciples holding particular mudras or gestures.
-Some are explained as an illiteration of Jesus’s name–a sign of his initials, but others are more obtuse and obviously not simply his gesture signature.
+In our Western world, the Eastern Christian Church–exemplified by the Greek and Russian Orthodoxies–had an iconic art form depicting Jesus and his disciples, and subsequent Saints, holding particular mudras or gestures.
+Some are explained as an illustration of Jesus’s name–a sign of his initials, but others are more obtuse and obviously not simply his gesture signature.
 They are often explained as signs of Grace or blessing.
-There has always been a ‘fog’ or obtuseness in these ritualized forms so as to impart symbolic wisdom to the initiate or to invoke a change of state on those who contemplated the icon itself.
+There has always been a ‘fog’ or obtuseness in these ritualized forms, so as to impart symbolic wisdom to the initiate or to invoke a change of state on those who contemplated the icon itself.
 The secrets of these ancient gestures may not have been revealed but merely copied over the years in the monasteries that produced them.

 Mudras are used now in therapeutic protocols as a language.
-Coupled with the art of ontological kinesiology, an offshoot of the practice of muscle kinetics and function, the mudras can be used to ‘ask’ the human body – and essence–as a dialogue to ascertain what has occurred to cause the present situation.
-This enables the practitioner to reveal the story of the person, and the root cause or dynamic that needs to be addressed.
+Coupled with the art of ontological kinesiology, an offshoot of the practice of muscle kinetics and function, the mudras can be used to ‘ask’ the human body – and inner essence–as a dialogue to ascertain what accident occurred, to cause the present situation.
+This enables the practitioner to both reveal and read the present narrative of the person and to understand the root cause or dynamic that needs to be addressed.
 This cuts through normal models of illness and pathology, for it allows us to understand the inner processes that occur within a human–the loss of connection, the lack of value, the disorder of their natures, the loss of dynamic as a human being.
-Through helping people to understand the etiology of their state, the person can begin to rectify and re-order their own internal self which in turn can promote health and wellbeing.
-This is facilitated by the person beginning to connect with, adjust to, reorientate with a central connection, to what we may call, the Great Life.
+By helping people to understand the etiology of their state, the person can begin to rectify and re-order their own internal self which in turn can promote health and wellbeing.
+This is facilitated by the person beginning to connect with, adjust to, and reorientate with a central connection, to what we may call, The Great Life.